 April 'Wonderland'

-12th of the month and thankfully the snow didn't last very long and these last few days I have been able to plant out the peas and first beetroot from modules.
-Sown the first carrots 'Nantes' and spring onion 'White Lisbon'.
+12th of the month and thankfully the snow didn't last very long and these last few days I have been able to plant out the peas and first beetroot from modules; sown the first carrots 'Nantes' and spring onion 'White Lisbon'.
 I have finished emptying and demolished the old compost bin.
 Given the potatoes a thick mulch with compost.
-This should now be enough for them not to need any more earthing up.
+This should now be enough for them and will not to be need to be earthed up any more.

 In the greenhouse I have had problems germinating cabbage and kohl rabi so I have made further sowings of both; sown the first french beans 'Sprite' in 3" pots and fennel 'F1 Rudy' in modules.
 Celeriac and leeks are now big enough for pricking out into modules.